How to help your child with selective mutism

 About the presenter:

-The evening seminar will be held in the Crows Nest Centre, at 2 Ernest Place Crows Nest.
+The seminar (next dates in 2021 tbc) will be held in the Crows Nest Centre, at 2 Ernest Place, Crows Nest.
 The centre is a 15-minute walk from St Leonards’ train station, and close to buses.
 Click here to go to the Crows Nest Centre website.
 Drinks and light snacks will be provided.

-Holtermann Street Car Park is just behind the Crows Nest Centre: the car park offers up to 2 hours’ free parking, and thereafter the cost is $5 per half hour.
+Holtermann Street Car Park is just behind the Crows Nest Centre: the car park offers up to 2 hours’ free parking; the cost for the third hour is $8.20, and $6.20 per half hour thereafter.
 There is ample parking in the streets surrounding the centre, although please carefully check the time restrictions.

 The seminar price is $150.
-Each additional person in the same booking (needs to be within the one payment) costs $50 per person.
 Cancelled bookings can be transferred but not refunded.